 - Masking is strongly encouraged in all Danforth Campus spaces.
 There is no limit on gathering sizes.

 - For CFU- and Danforth Campus-sponsored events that are held off-campus, local/regional guidance will apply.

 FACULTY & STAFF

-Faculty, staff and trainees will continue to return to campus according to previously submitted school and unit plans.
+Faculty, staff and trainees will continue to follow previously submitted school and unit plans for returning to campus.
 Any adjustments to submitted plans will be handled at the school or unit level.
 All students, faculty, staff and trainees must complete a self-screening before coming to campus each day.
 Anyone with even mild symptoms of COVID-19 should call the COVID Call Center at 314-362-5056 for guidance and to arrange for a free test.

 HOUSING & DINING